clever-lang/clever-doc/reference/packages/std/ffi.rst

 The FFIObject
 --------------

-Sometimes, we need to save data of an object definied in a shared library, as Clever can't manipulate it  directly, so it's necessary a passive data strucuture to act like a intermediate.
-FFIObject is this intermediate (like a C++ reference, per example).

-The FFIObject is a special type, because its function is only save a pointer to data structures created in a shared library.
-It's a **passive** structure.
+Sometimes, we use a library that manipulates some kind of class/struct.
+Unfortunatelly, Clever doesn't provide external class/struct mapping, but it does provide a workaround for these cases: the `FFIObject`.

+The `FFIObject` is a passive intermediate data structure that serves as a representation of the library's data structures or just as placeholder to pointers and C++ references.

 Using the type alias, we can build ADT (Abstract Data Type) like:

 ::